WHO WE ARE

 This project is authored by Gioj De Marco and Loris d'Acunto.

-Gioj De Marco works multidisciplinary, exploring identity politics and the complex material expression of personal and cultural narratives.
+Gioj De Marco works multidisciplinary, exploring the complex material expression of personal and cultural narratives.
 From object making to the production of performances and filmed content, De Marco’s work often investigates the dramatic relationship between fiction and the real, the natural and the artificial.
 She is currently focused on the ecology of the imaginary and the role of dreams as a resource for embodying new futures; this has led her to question the artist’s privileged ability to interfere with the perception of reality, focusing instead on a series of collaborative experiments.

 Loris D'Acunto is an Italian entrepreneur who holds a master's degree in Nuclear Physics from the University of Trieste and one in Data Science from UC Berkeley.
 Having worked as Chief Technology Officer for most of his career, D'Acunto has gained a deep and practical knowledge of machine learning, big-data systems, and complex software architectures.